 Urban planners recommend open and permeable commercial centres with a mix of business and retail and surrounded by medium density residential developments, so that there is nightlife with clubs, bars and restaurants.
 It should not be necessary to drive to Civic to go out.
 However, in Coombs, there is little evidence that this has been achieved.

-The Molonglo Valley Town Centre, in the suburb of Molonglo, creates many challenges.
+The Molonglo Valley Group Centre, in the suburb of Molonglo, creates many challenges.
 First, the ACT Government cannot afford to get it wrong.
 Expect a long consultation period on all critical parts of the development to ensure community support and mitigate the risk of discontent.
 This does not, however, guarantee commercial success.

 Much can be learnt from Denman Prospect local shops.
 These shops are popular but are often not commercially viable.
 As Denman Prospect grows it will hopefully gain sufficient scale to have commercial success.
-The Molonglo Town Centre could be a threat when finished as it is only 1 km away.
+The Molonglo Town Centre could be a threat when finished as it is only a kilometre away.
 Local shops can survive – and even thrive!
 A good example is Florey, only twenty minutes walking distance from Belconnen Westfield.
 Florey’s shops are typically overrun after work and before dinner, as families in the surrounding suburbs have many mouths to feed.

 The Canberra Liberals are interested in practical things, such as where you can park your car, ACT Labour where they can build their light rail, and the ACT Greens are interested in whether it is fair.
 It’s a matter of principle.
 The Molonglo Town Centre has to pass the fairness test: social and environmental justice, safe for women and environmentally friendly.
 On top of this, it is supposed to provide the services required by the new suburb to be commercially viable – in short, it has to be a success.